yuriechan/grpc-workspace/02-self-study/02-grpc-microservices/10-crud-api-with-mongodb/README.md

 but, it's not really "graceful".

-> "How to properly stop the server?
+> "How to properly stop the server?"

-setup the "shut-down hook"
+setup the "shut-down hook" that is able to handle an interrupt signal.

 ```go
 package main